 What is Hyperbaric Oxygen Therapy?

 Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized setting.
 The normal air we breathe only contains about 22 percent oxygen.
 While people generally get enough oxygen from the air, there are health benefits to breathing air with a higher concentration of oxygen.
 Using pressure, either in a tube or an entire room, allows the lungs to take in more oxygen than they would at normal pressure.
 The pressure may be as much as three times higher than normal atmospheric pressure during hyperbaric oxygen therapy.

 Benefits of Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy may be prescribed for a number of conditions.
-However, there are ways this therapy promotes general healing.
+Hyperbaric oxygen therapy may be prescribed for a number of conditions, primarily to promote general healing.
 Oxygen is normally transported through the bloodstream to all parts of the body.
 Oxygen promotes healing by stimulating the release of substances like growth factors and stem cells.
 The body also uses oxygen to fight infections and bacteria.
 More oxygen traveling through the body increases these processes, which promotes faster healing.

 Infections and injuries require more oxygen to heal, making this type of therapy useful for speeding healing in specific situations.
 For example, someone with diabetes who is not healing properly from a wound may benefit from the therapy.
 Oxygen therapy can also help support the immune system as it fights serious infections.
 Hyperbaric oxygen could also prescribed to treat severe anemia, arterial gas embolism, decompression sickness, radiation injuries, brain abscesses, gangrene, carbon monoxide poisoning, sudden vision loss, and burns.

 Hyperbaric Oxygen for Cancer Patients